turboSMTP/turboSMTP-csharp/USAGE.md

 ## Add a Single Suppression

-The **Add** method is an asynchronous operation that handles the process of adding an email address to the suppressions list.
+The **AddAsync** method is an asynchronous operation that handles the process of adding an email address to the suppressions list.
 The method takes the *reason for the suppression* and the *email address to add to the suppresions list* as input and returns a `SuppressionsAddResult` object, which contains the result of the Add operation.

 ```csharp
 var suppressionReason = "Manual Processing of Removal Request";